jamesr1775/Sorting-Visualiser/Testing.md

 - When the sorting animations are playing the buttons are disabled except for the pause button so glitches when the speed and generate bars button do not occur.
 - Tested that when the chart is in a sorted state, the start button remains as a start button and does not change to pause and disable the other buttons.
 - Tested that when the algorithm finishes sorting the last timeout enables the buttons and changes the button from a pause button back to a start button.
+- Tested pausing the current running algorithm and changing it to a different algorithm will start the new algorithm sorting animations if the start button is pressed.
     <div><br/></div>
     <div align="center">
     <img src="/assets/images/start-stop.gif" alt="Testing Bar Chart">